 But no matter how good an idea flowers were, it would have been impossible for them to evolve any earlier than they did, because flowering plants needed bees to land on them and carry their pollen from flower to flower, and until the Jurassic period, just before the Cretaceous, there weren’t any bees.

 Bees and flowers evolved together, and they are symbiotic – bees can’t live without flowers, and flowers can’t live without bees.

 When we think of flowering plants we mostly think of flowers like daffodils or dandelions.
-But flowering plants also include big trees like maples and oaks and apple trees and walnut trees, and bushes like blackberries and rhododendrons, vegetables like carrots, and they even include all of the grasses like wheat and barley and nettles and plain grass that grows on your lawn.
-All of these are flowering plants, and they all evolved during the Cretaceous period, in the last days of the dinosaurs.
+But flowering plants also include big trees like maples and oaks and apple trees and walnut trees and fig trees.
+They include bushes like blackberries and rhododendrons, and vegetables like carrots and sweet potatoes.

 They even include all of the grasses like rice, corn, wheat, and barley and millet and sorghum and nettles and plain grass that grows on your lawn.
 (Grasses don’t depend on bees to pollinate them, though: they release their pollen in the wind or just pollinate themselves, from flower to flower on the same plant.)

 As you may have guessed from this list, mammals like us also evolved to eat flowering plants.
 Almost everything we eat is a flowering plant, or another mammal that eats flowering plants.
 We do eat a little fish, and some seaweed and mushrooms, but mostly we depend on the bees and the flowering plants to keep us going.

 We make our clothing out of flowering plants, too – mostly cotton, but also flax for linen.
 Our wool comes from sheep who also eat grass.